renancaldas/scrapr/README.md

 A tool for getting public website content using a browser engine or http get.

 #### Description
-There are websites that rely on javascript frameworks, such as jQuery or AngularJS, and process dynamic data after the page load.
+There are websites that rely on javascript frameworks (like jQuery or AngularJS) and process dynamic data after the page load.
 For these type of websites, you should use a browser to interpert the javascript code and then get the data.
 Which is what this tool does: provides methods for this task using [SlimerJS](https://slimerjs.org/) in the background.

 #### Installation